 School Resource Officers have the ability to make a difference in their schools and be a positive influence in the lives of their students.
 One area of significant impact is in Teen Dating Violence.
 These videos address the laws and philosophies that deal with Teen Dating Violence as well as best practices for engaging students as they make decisions about their dating relationships.

-- Video: School Resource Officers – Engaging Students Dealing With Teen Dating Violence
+- Video: School Resource Officers- Engaging Students to Understand and Recognize Teen Dating Violence

-- Video: School Resource Officers – Your Role In Responding To Teen Dating Violence
+- Video: School Resource Officers – Identifying Your Role In Responding To Teen Dating Violence

 Photographing Domestic Violence Evidence